 No, you can stay for the duration of the break.

 All occupancy agreements for students end May 31.
 You may continue living in your current unit, as of June 1, as long as you renew your occupancy agreement.

 Each year Columbia University assesses the annual increase to housing charges.
 Increases are typically 2 – 6 %.
 Housing charge increases will be emailed to students prior to the new occupancy agreement term and room renewal process.

 All occupancy agreements end on May 31.
 Postdoctoral leases end on June 30.

 Students who have an eligible and confirmed graduation date in the occupancy agreement period can move out by the last day of the month of their graduation date.
 There is no occupancy agreement penalty fee for students who are graduating and leaving on campus housing during their occupancy agreement period.

-Current students wishing to remain living on-campus will receive a Room Renewal request in April/May via your email.
+Current students wishing to remain living on-campus will receive room renewal information, via email, during the month of February.
 Students will sign into the housing portal to request the room renewal and sign all necessary room renewal documents.

 The terms and conditions of the residence occupancy agreement are binding for the entire occupancy period.
 However, under certain circumstances, the Office of Housing Services permits the termination of the occupancy agreement, subject to the conditions described below, including payment of charges for administrative expenses and the cost of re‐letting the space.

 Students who elect to cancel an occupancy agreement prior to moving-in must do so in writing by sending an email to the Office of Housing Services.
 The application fee is non-refundable.
 The commitment fee is 50% refundable through July 1, 2023.
 After July 1, the commitment fee is forfeited.